 Blacksad: Under the Skin (PS4, Xbox One, Switch, PC)

 Sticking with Microids, Blacksad is the latest adventure game from industry veterans, Pendulo Studios.
-I personally love this studios’ games and always pick them up day one – I love old-school point and click games which require you to solve puzzles, combine inventory items, talk to NPCs for hints and generally become immersed in the story.
+I personally love this studios’ games and always pick them up on day-one – I love old-school point and click games that require you to solve puzzles, combine inventory items, talk to NPCs for hints and generally become immersed in the story.
 I expect Blacksad will do all of this based upon the information which is out for it at the moment.
 What’s this got to do with a cat?
 The titular protagonist is Detective John Blacksad, an anamorphic cat.
 This game looks awesome and is set to release on the 5th of November 2019 – wishlist HERE.